 As you would expect, she has definite favorites in locales from the Grand Canyon, Alaska, and Utah to Peru, Greece, and Patagonia.
 The following list of the her top 10 hikes in the world reflects her personal choices of trails.
 Below, you'll find description of each of Kasey's favorite hikes, with an accompanying photo too.

 You can learn more about Kasey's background and why she chose these 10 hikes.
-In this Q&A, she shares which is her favorite overall place to trek, the criteria she used to pick these trails, and a variety of general hiking tips too.
+She shares which is her favorite overall place to trek, the criteria she used to pick these trails, and a variety of general hiking tips too.

 Mooney Falls, Havasupai Reservation, Grand Canyon, Arizona